This page has troubleshooting procedures for the following problems that people may encounter with the Looker API:

 If you can’t reach an API endpoint, you can verify:

 If your Looker API endpoint isn’t reachable, the first step is to verify that your API credentials are correct.
 To view your API credentials:

-- In the left panel of the Admin page, scroll down and click API.
+- In the left panel of the Admin page, scroll down and click Users.

 Verify the API URL

 Another common problem in reaching an API endpoint is an incorrect API host URL.
 Most Looker instances use the default URL for the API.
 However, Looker installations using an alternate API path or Looker installations located behind a load balancer (for example, a cluster configuration) or any other proxy might not use the default URL.
-In which case, the API host URL must indicate the user-facing API host name and port.
+If this is the case, the API host URL must indicate the user-facing API host name and port.

 Looker admins can see the API host URL in the API admin settings (described in more detail on the Admin settings - API documentation page).
 To view the API host URL: